Greetings,

 Through supporting my mother and coping with my cancer diagnosis, I have learned that the most important thing is to listen to what a person truly needs, as everyone's journey to wellness is unique.

 Sadly, cancer can sometimes bring us to a point in our lives where we must consider our mortality.
-Having been given a "poor to intermediate" prognosis on paper, I was forced to contemplate the possibility of my own death.
-In accepting this potential outcome, I was confronted with a lot of big emotions and thoughts about what this would mean for my family, friends, and myself.
+Having been given a "poor to intermediate" prognosis on paper, I was forced to contemplate the possibility of my death.
+In accepting this potential outcome, I was confronted with many big emotions and thoughts about what this would mean for my family, friends, and myself.
 Fortunately, my experience in the medical field with death and dying provided me with some comfort in knowing that a peaceful death is possible.

-At this point, in time- right now in this moment, I am okay.
+At this point, I am okay.

 Shannon